Marcelosmbrrr/laravel-cache-redis/README.md

 In the Telescope interface, in the "Requests" section, is possible to check the requests made and the time spent on each one.

-Requests to /cache are generally faster than those to /no-cache, futhermore is possible to verify that requests to /cache do not query the database
+Requests to /cache are generally faster than those to /no-cache, also is possible to verify that requests to /cache do not query the database.

 ```
 localhost:8000/telescope